 This is frustrating because I do believe in green living.
 I think living green is healthy for your family, the planet and it’s a worthwhile endeavor.
 When I hear people say, “Hey tree huggers are so annoying!” yeah, it’s frustrating, but I also see why they say this.

 Annoying tree huggers with an, “I’m so much better than you” mindset drive me nuts.
-They make me look bad, they make my green pals look bad and worst of all they make the entire eco-friendly movement look lame.
+They make me look bad and worst of all they make the entire eco-friendly movement look lame.

 You might be greener than your friends.
 You might recycle better than anyone else you know.
 You may buy organic, skip BPA, plant trees, use cloth diapers and take any number of awesome green actions to improve the world.
 Still, if you’re annoying about it, you’re offsetting your good intentions.

 No one will see the good you do if your “better than you attitude” takes center stage.